johndeighan/basic-crud/README.md

 Before we even implement the data model, we'll display a hard coded list of users, which will illustrate the use of Material Design Lite and show what the interface will look like.
-But first, let's Next, we'll modify src/app/app.component.html to include a hard coded table to show the use of Material Design Lite:
+To do that we will use the MDL data-table component.
+Modify the `src/app/app.component.html` file to: